dct2012/4wm/README.md

   * preprocessor conditions for function/variables/etc.
   * constantly impove readability.

 * Work on floating layout.
-  * need to work on tilenew when current client is a floater.
-    * finding the client to tile with.
   * add a pulltofloat command.
   * make sure floating windows are always on top.